test

 During the sessions, students and their mentors hear from and have a chance to network with speakers from UW Health who are working in health care careers.
 Students and mentors also take part in hands-on and curricular activities to aid them in becoming familiar with the specific careers available in the health care setting.
 The HOPE session concludes with the students completing a “road map” into the career in which they are most interested.
 The “road map” includes mapping out a current academic plan as well as a plan for post-secondary education and training.

-After completing a HOPE session, students are eligible to sign up for a free CPR certification course, apply for job shadowing opportunities at UW Health and apply (through their respective community organizations) for summer internships at UW Health.
+After completing a HOPE session, students are eligible to apply (through their respective community organizations) for summer internships at UW Health and we encourage students to apply for our Youth Apprenticeship program by early March.

 If you would like to support the efforts of the HOPE program financially, you can make a donation to the HOPE program through the University of Wisconsin Foundation.
 All donations are fully tax-deductable.
 Checks should be made out to: UW Foundation (HOPE Program) and mailed to: